9wick/long-run-command-mcp/README.md

 ## Overview

 This MCP server allows you to:
-- Execute predefined commands using simple key identifiers
+- Execute predefined commands through dynamically generated tools
+- Each command in your configuration becomes a separate tool
 - Capture stdout and stderr to separate log files
 - Monitor long-running processes
-- List available commands

 ## Quick Start